Silentnight20/amfoss-tasks/task-09/readme.md

-For this, I went through Dom and googling led me to this code.
+For this, I went googling and it led me to this code.
 I have attached the code.